 This is a project to compile a list of all those who died in the Westhoek region as a result of the First World War.
 Students and school groups can contribute to the work of this project as volunteers.

-For further information see the Educational Activities section at the IFF museum website:
+For further information and reservations see the Educational Activities section at the IFF museum website:

 A well stocked museum shop sells a wide range of First World War related books and guides, maps, postcards, CDs and gift items.